 Avoid redundant tabs.

-For international and national numbers use the standard shown below.
+Use the conventions shown below for international and national numbers.
 Use hard spaces if necessary.
 Try to put numbers in units of two; if this is not possible, start from the end and take as many units of two as possible, then use a unit of three, or in the case of an 0800 number, a unit of four.
 Alternatively, follow the standard for the country of origin.

 Use the 12-hour system in this format: 8.00 am and 2.00 pm, unless told not to or the context dictates otherwise.
-Some clients may want us to use the 12-hour clock without a space, i.e. 7.30am and 3.00pm.
+Some clients may want us to use the 12-hour clock without a space and/or write a.m. and p.m. with full stops.
 Whichever format you use, be consistent.
 Although it is quite common in US English to use the format 08:00 am, we do not want this used in UK English jobs.
 In other words, do not mix the 24-hour clock and am/pm.

 As a general rule, titles are written in title case.
-No unnecessary punctuation (full stop, colon, etc.) after the title.
-If there is a table of contents, make sure this is consistent with the titles in the rest of the text.
+Do not leave unnecessary punctuation (full stop, colon, etc.) after the title unless the body text follows immediately on the same line.
+Check the original layout.
 Only the first word of subheadings should have title case, but it may depend on the job and text concerned.

 Microsoft Language Portal